urbit/urbit.org-reloaded/content/faq.md

 This method is risky for a number of reasons.
 Networked computers can contain malware.
 Computers that see common use are also prone to crashes and data loss.
 Storing secrets on cloud accounts mitigates the risk of data destruction, but it exposes a much larger attack surface to malicious actors.

-For all of these reasons, make sure that you only use Tier 3 methods for the storage of low-value secrets.
+For all of these reasons, if you use Tier 3 methods, use them only for the storage of low-value secrets.

 ### I have a galaxy or star with lockup conditions.
 How does this work? {#lockup-conditions}

 There are two kinds of release schemes for locked up assets: linear and conditional.

 In either scheme, you start out being able to take one star out of lockup, regardless of the terms set around the lockup as a whole.
 This way, you get to participate with a star right away.
-Become useful!
 Go do something cool!

 If your lockup involved a galaxy, all of its stars will be locked up, but you will have immediate, lock-free control of the galaxy.
 You will likely need it to use that star.

 Note that the "releasing" of stars just means that they become available for you to claim.
-They don't automatically get transferred to you, you have to withdraw them from the appropriate lockup contract.
+They don't automatically get transferred to you; you have to withdraw them from the appropriate lockup contract.

-Linear release is the simplest, and does exactly what it sounds like.
-Your stars will be released linearly over a period of time.
-Most commonly, this is a period of four years.
+Linear release is the simplest: your stars will be released linearly over a period of time.
+Most often this is a period of four years.
 If you have four stars in lockup, that means you will be able to withdraw one star per year.
-In many cases, there is also an initial windup period, which has to pass before the linear releasing begins.
-Usually, this is one year.
-Since Azimuth launched in January 2019, this means the linear release will begin in January 2020.
+In many cases, there is also an initial windup period which has to pass before linear releasing begins, typically one year.
+Since Azimuth launched in January 2019, the linear release will begin in January 2020.

 Conditional release is a bit more complicated.
 If your stars are in conditional lockup, they're likely divided over three so-called tranches.
 Each of these unlocks only after a unique condition is met.
-Since it's difficult to verify things about the real world using smart contracts, we instead have the Galactic Senate verify that they've been met.
+Since it's difficult to verify things about the real world using smart contracts, the Galactic Senate verifies that they've been met.
 Once the Senate marks a condition for a tranche as cleared, it starts releasing linearly over the period of a year.

 ## Urbit OS